 One of the most effective steps that schools, school districts, and states can take to improve school climate and make schools safer is to enact safe schools laws and policies.
 When GLSEN uses the term "safe schools laws" we are referring to two distinct types of laws that protect LGBTQ students in K-12 schools: enumerated anti-bullying and nondiscrimination laws.

 Enumerated Anti-Bullying Laws Protecting LGBTQ Students by State

 The first type of safe schools law is fully enumerated anti-bullying laws.
 These are laws that specifically prohibit bullying and harassment of students based on sexual orientation and gender identity.
 These laws most often use both terms: "bullying" and "harassment" but in some cases may use only one.
 The map below indicates those states which have anti-bullying laws which specifically protect students on the basis of sexual orientation and gender identity (green in the map below).
-These states include Arkansas, California, Colorado, Connecticut, Illinois, Iowa, Maine, Maryland, New Jersey, New York, North Carolina, Oregon, Rhode Island, Vermont, and Washington.
+These states include Arkansas, California, Colorado, Connecticut, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, North Carolina, Oregon, Rhode Island, Vermont, and Washington.

-GLSEN also opposes state laws that purport to prevent bullying and harassment, but which prohibit local school districts from having enumerated anti-bullying policies.
+GLSEN opposes state laws that purport to prevent bullying and harassment, but which prohibit local school districts from having enumerated anti-bullying policies.
 As we discussed above, enumeration is essential to implement anti-bullying measures that effectively protect all students.
 There are two states which prohibit school districts from having enumerated policies: Missouri and South Dakota.